 US government agencies, like the FCC, are required to have a taxpayer identification number (Social Security Number for individuals) on file, in order to process requests.
-Effective 2003, if you enter a TIN other than your SSN, or an approved substitute (FRN), the FCC will reject your application, without any notice to you.
-If you fail to enter a TIN, or approved substitute (FRN), on your application, the FCC will dismiss your application, without any notice to you.
+Effective 2003, if you enter a TIN other than your SSN, or an approved substitute (FRN), the FCC will dimiss (reject) your application, without any notice to you.
+If you fail to enter a TIN, or approved substitute (FRN), or if your application is incomplete, the FCC will dismiss your application, without any notice to you.
 (You may hear from the VEC processing your application if it incomplete.
 No guarantees!)
 If you choose to put down your SSN, on your application, the FCC will issue new licensees an FRN, when processing your application.
 NOTE: Some VE Teams require an FRN in order to process your application.
-(It is permitted under VE rules.)
+(It is permitted under VEC & FCC rules.)

 It only takes about ten minutes, online, to apply for, and receive an FRN, on the FCC’s secured website. __ Apply for a FCC Registration Number